Native app instructions

 Current location

-You can at any stage check your current location by simply selecting the open current position button (fig.27).
 This button is located on the app header, top right position, always available through the app interface.
 It displays your precise current address, you can save it in your account and also refresh it at any time.
-Your current location is also always indicated on the welcome screen (fig.6).

 Settings

-Right next to the current position button, you can find the open menu button, it will lead you to the settings screen (fig.28).
-Here you will be able to:
+Right next to the current position button, you can find the open menu button, it will lead you to the settings screen (fig.27).

 - Logout from your current account and log in again.